 flatpak run com.slack.Slack --disable-gpu

-If this resolves the issue, you can make the change permanent by editing Slack’s desktop launcher or creating a custom alias in your shell configuration.
+If this resolves the issue, make the change permanent by editing /usr/share/applications/slack.desktop and appending --disable-gpu to the Exec= line, or add an alias to your ~/.bashrc.

 System Tray Icon Missing on Wayland

-Fedora uses Wayland as the default display server.
-Some system tray functionality may not work correctly because Slack’s Electron framework has limited Wayland support.
-If the system tray icon is missing or unresponsive, install a GNOME extension that provides AppIndicator support:
+Fedora uses Wayland by default, and some system tray functionality may not work because Slack’s Electron framework has limited Wayland tray support.
+If the system tray icon is missing or unresponsive, install the AppIndicator GNOME extension:

 sudo dnf install gnome-shell-extension-appindicator

-After installation, log out and log back in, then enable the extension through GNOME Extensions or the Extensions app.
+Log out and back in after installation, then enable the extension through the GNOME Extensions app.

 Repository Package Not Found

-If DNF cannot find the Slack package after adding the repository, verify the repository configuration exists and is enabled:
+If DNF cannot find the Slack package after adding the repository, check that the configuration file exists and is enabled:

 cat /etc/yum.repos.d/slack.repo

-If the file is missing or corrupted, recreate it using the commands in Method 1.
-After fixing the configuration, refresh the repository metadata:
+If the file is missing or corrupted, recreate it using the commands in Method 1, then refresh repository metadata:

 sudo dnf clean metadata